National Bank Financial Raises First National Financial Co. (FN.TO) (TSE:FN) Price Target to C$39.00

 First National Financial Co.
-(FN.TO) (TSE:FN) had its price objective increased by National Bank Financial from C$36.00 to C$39.00 in a research note published on Thursday, AR Network reports.
+(FN.TO) (TSE:FN) had its target price lifted by National Bank Financial from C$36.00 to C$39.00 in a research report sent to investors on Wednesday, BayStreet.CA reports.
 National Bank Financial currently has a sector perform rating on the stock.
 National Bank Financial also issued estimates for First National Financial Co.
-(FN.TO)’s FY2020 earnings at $3.23 EPS, FY2021 earnings at $3.68 EPS and FY2021 earnings at $3.41 EPS.
+(FN.TO)’s Q4 2020 earnings at $1.08 EPS, FY2020 earnings at $3.07 EPS and FY2022 earnings at $3.94 EPS.

-Other analysts also recently issued research reports about the stock.
-Royal Bank of Canada lifted their price target on shares of First National Financial Co.
-(FN.TO) from C$34.00 to C$38.00 and gave the company a sector perform rating in a research note on Wednesday.
-TD Securities lifted their price target on shares of First National Financial Co.
-(FN.TO) from C$37.00 to C$38.00 in a research note on Wednesday, October 21st.
-Finally, Scotiabank lifted their price target on shares of First National Financial Co.
-(FN.TO) from C$33.00 to C$34.00 in a research note on Friday, October 23rd.
+A number of other brokerages have also commented on FN.
+TD Securities raised their price target on First National Financial Co.
+(FN.TO) from C$38.00 to C$42.00 and gave the company a buy rating in a report on Thursday, October 29th.
+Royal Bank of Canada raised their price target on First National Financial Co.
+(FN.TO) from C$34.00 to C$38.00 and gave the company a sector perform rating in a report on Wednesday, October 28th.
+Finally, Scotiabank raised their price target on First National Financial Co.
+(FN.TO) from C$34.00 to C$38.00 in a report on Thursday, October 29th.

 First National Financial Corporation, through its subsidiaries, originates, underwrites, and services residential and commercial mortgages in Canada.
 The company offers single family residential, and multi-unit residential and commercial mortgages.
 It provides its services through mortgage broker distribution channel, as well as through online.